zackgoodson/Scripts/README.md

           For CentOS/RedHat/YUM or DNF-based systems use:
               sudo yum install sed

   Other requirements:
-          This script is for vsftpd FTP systems, and will not work with ProFTPD or pure-FTPd.
+     - This script is for vsftpd FTP systems, and will not work with ProFTPD or pure-FTPd.
 These systems have other ways of disabling anonymous login if they have been activated.
+     - Make sure when installing the script the file is given execute permission or it will not run as a script.
+This can be done with the chmod command as follows: chmod +x disable_ftp_anon.sh

+     - To run the script, type:
+        sudo ./disable_ftp_anon.sh

   What it looks like in action:
       Here we see it enabled in the vsftopd.conf file